 We stop off in the National Maritime Museum for highlights including a stunning 18th century gilded royal Thames row-barge and the ill-fated military jacket worn by Lord Nelson when he was killed at the Battle of Trafalgar (1805).
 If ships and shipping are your thing, this is the museum for you!

-Ask your guide about reaching Greenwich by river boat from central London to enjoy a relaxing guided cruise along our historic river highway.
+Ask your private guide about reaching Greenwich by river boat from central London to enjoy a relaxing guided cruise along our historic river highway.